What’s New in Panopto 5.0?

 Finally, we’ve made it easier to access and create subfolders in Panopto 5.0.
 Specifically, when you’re looking at a list of videos in Panopto, you’ll also see the currently available subfolders just above that list.
 From the subfolder list, you can also add new subfolders by clicking on the Add Folder icon:

 Get Panopto 5.0 Today

-If you want to learn more about what’s new in Panopto 5.0, or find out how our video platform can help your organization capture, manage, and search video more efficiently, contact our team for a demo, or request a free trial of our software.
+If you want to learn more about what’s new in Panopto 5.0, or find out how our video platform can help your organization capture, manage, and search video more efficiently, contact our team to request a free trial of our software.